pjakiela/ECON460/readings.md

 Reading Guide:  The Power of the Pill

-Reading Response Assignment:  The Power of the Pill (due Friday 11/4)
+Reading Response:  The Power of the Pill (due Friday 11/4)

 ### 9. The Behavioral Economics of Women’s Work